dagmaraw/stackoverflow/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available on Medium.
+The main findings of the code can be found at the post available on Medium [here] (https://medium.com/@dagmara.wehr/hiring-developers-heres-how-to-attract-and-retain-diverse-talent-ee0101c26e9b?sk=ec967a229aa9d529b15d8c7f9afffa56).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>